PureBox vs Unroll.Me

 • How does PureBox compare to Unroll.Me?

 PureBox does not include bulk unsubscribe today.
-It focuses on Attention, Archive, and Trash cleanup tracks with a review step before actions run.
+It focuses on showing important Gmail first, then presenting Archive and Trash suggestions with a review step before actions run.
 Unroll.Me is primarily unsubscribe-focused.
-PureBox fits users who want private Gmail cleanup, clear approvals, and reversible History more than a one-tap unsubscribe tool.
+PureBox fits users who want private Gmail cleanup, clear approvals, and visible History more than a one-tap unsubscribe tool.

 • Is PureBox cheaper than Unroll.Me?

-Unroll.Me is free, while PureBox uses a paid subscription model after Free proof via sample.
+Unroll.Me is free, while PureBox uses a paid subscription model after the no-card Free scan.
 PureBox Pro is $7.99 monthly or $59.90 yearly.
 The trade-off is business model posture: PureBox charges users directly for full coverage and ongoing relief instead of relying on data-driven monetization.

 • Can I switch from Unroll.Me to PureBox?

 Yes.
-You can connect Gmail to PureBox, run the Free sample, and start approving cleanup actions immediately.
+You can connect Gmail to PureBox, run the no-card Free scan, and start approving cleanup actions immediately.
 If you no longer want Unroll.Me, revoke its access from your Google account permissions page.
 Existing inbox messages stay in Gmail, so there is no mailbox migration step required.

 • Does PureBox work with the same email accounts as Unroll.Me?